ng-Classic/ng-classic/aio/content/guide/update-to-version-16.md

-# Update Angular to v16
+# Update Angular Classicto v16

 <!-- NOTE to writers: When creating the topic for the next version,                               -->
 <!--   remember to update the redirect link in angular/aio/firebase.json                          -->